leanprover/radar/README.md

    The output file follows the [JSON Lines](https://jsonlines.org/) format with each row containing the JSON representation of a measurement.
 2. **Through its stdout and stderr.**
-   Whenever a line on stdout or stderr starts with the prefix `radar::measurement=`, the remainder of the line is interpreted as the JSON representation of a measurement and collected.
+   Whenever a line on stdout or stderr contains the substring `radar::measurement=`, the remainder of the line after the substring is interpreted as the JSON representation of a measurement and collected.

 When a metric is measured multiple times, all the values are added together automatically.